Season’s Greetings from the KE team. Click here for our festive opening hours.

 Is this holiday for you?

 This is real mountain travel, following good trails to the snowline and also involving sections of scrambling on exposed ridges, snow slope climbing and glacier travel, where ropes, crampons and an ice-axe will be used.
 We average 6 to 8 hours walking each day, with some longer days and tough climbs.
-On route, we will stay in mountain huts which are inaccessible by vehicle and this means that …
+On route, we will stay in mountain huts which are inaccessible by vehicle and this means t …

 This is real mountain travel, following good trails to the snowline and also involving sections of scrambling on exposed ridges, snow slope climbing and glacier travel, where ropes, crampons and an ice-axe will be used.
 We average 6 to 8 hours walking each day, with some longer days and tough climbs.
 On route, we will stay in mountain huts which are inaccessible by vehicle and this means that group members will carry all of their personal equipment throughout the trip.
 With careful planning, and given the fact that sleeping bags and camping mats are not carried, the total weight of your rucksack can be pared down to around 10 kilograms including water.
 Previous alpine mountaineering experience is not a pre-requisite and time permitting; full instruction in the various techniques required will be given by the guides.
 Participants must have a good level of fitness and previous experience of walking with crampons is useful, however being well coordinated and capable over steep rocky ground are essential.
-The group will be led by an IFMGA guide at a ratio of 1:6.
-Please be aware that routes in the high glaciated mountain regions are subject to changing conditions and difficulties.
-The Alpine Guides may need to make changes to your planned route at very short notice.
+The group will be led by an IFMGA guide at a ratio of 1:4.

 Why KE?